-The Foreign Exchange and Management Act, 1999 defines Non Resident Indian (NRI) to be “an India citizen or a foreign national of Indian origin who has left the country for the purpose of doing business or employment which indicated his intension to stay outside for indefinite period”.
-Otherwise an individual will also be called NRI if his stay in India has been less than 182 days in the previous financial year.
-The Income Tax Act, 1961 indirectly mentions about an NRI.
+The Foreign Exchange and Management Act, 1999 defines Non Resident Indian (NRI) to be an India citizen or a foreign national of Indian origin who has left the country for the purpose of doing business or employment, which indicated his intention to stay outside for an indefinite period .
+An individual will also be called a NRI if his stay in India has been less than 182 days in the previous financial year.
+The Income Tax Act, 1961 indirectly, mentions about an NRI.
 Section 6 of the IT Act mentions criteria for a person to be a resident of India and those who do not fulfill it are non-resident.
-According to this Act an individual will be treated as resided of India if he/she resides for at least 182 days in India for the preceding financial year or for at least 365 days in the previous 4 years and 60 days in the continuing year.
+According to this Act, an individual will be treated as resided of India if he/she resides for at least 182 days in India for the preceding financial year or for at least 365 days in the previous 4 years and 60 days in the continuing year.

 The options available to NRIs are: purchase of the property, sale of the property, and rent of their property.

-If an NRI’s who have acquired immovable property in India by way of purchase or inheritance need to take care of the rules and regulations and the laws applicable on it.
-Section 6 (3), (4),(5) of the FEMA, 1999 empowers RBI to make regulations from time to time for governing this.
+Section 6 (3), (4),(5) of the FEMA, 1999 empowers RBI to make regulations from time to time for governing the properties of NRIs .
 The Income Tax laws are also to be taken care for paying taxes in these properties.
-The property whether acquired or purchased has to be taken care by paying proper tax otherwise if it is becoming difficult to maintain that property it will be feasible to sell it.
+The property, whether acquired or purchased, has to be taken care by paying proper tax, otherwise, if it is becoming difficult to maintain that property, it will be feasible to sell it.

 Citizens of Pakistan, Nepal, Sri Lanka, Bangladesh, Bhutan, China, Afghanistan, Iran cannot acquire any immovable property in India without the permission of RBI.

 The NRI has to take the permission of Reserve Bank of India for selling his property in India.
-Also if the NRI wants to sell his inherited agriculture land, farmhouse or plantation land it should be sold to an Indian citizen only who is resident Indian.
-Though the NRI who inherited or owned a property at the time when he/she was Indian resident can gift or transfer, sale, rent the way they want.
-The NRI have to pay tax based on the capital gains.
+Also, if the NRI wants to sell his inherited agriculture land, farmhouse or plantation land, it should be sold to an Indian citizen only who is a resident Indian.
+Though the NRI who inherited or owned a property at the time when he/she was Indian resident can gift or transfer, sale, rent etc. .
+The NRI has to pay tax based on the capital gains.

-Tax payable: What tax is to be paid depends upon whether it is a long term capital gain or short term capital gain?
+Tax payable: What tax is to be paid depends upon whether it is a long term capital gain or short term capital gain.
 Gains are calculated by taking out difference between sales value and indexed cost.
-Indexed cost is that cost of purchase which is adjusted to inflation.
-The chartered accountant can help to get the indexed cost.
+Indexed cost is that cost of purchase which is adjusted with inflation.
+A chartered accountant can help to get the indexed cost.

-When any house property is sold within two years from the very date when it was owned by an NRI it comes under the ambit of short term capital gains otherwise if the house property is sold after two years it is counted under long term capital gains.
-In the Budget of 2017 the period of three year has been reduced to two years for calculation of capital gains.
+When any house property is sold within two years from the very date when it was owned by an NRI, it comes under the ambit of short term capital gains otherwise, if the house property is sold after two years, it is counted under long term capital gains.
+In the Budget of 2017, the period of three year was reduced to two years for calculation of capital gains.

-But when the property has been acquired by way of inheritance the NRI has to calculate the capital gains from the date when it was purchased from the original owner to see whether will come under short term or long term capital gain to pay the tax accordingly.
+But when the property has been acquired by way of inheritance, the NRI has to calculate the capital gains from the date when it was purchased from the original owner to see whether it will come under short term or long term capital gains and pay the tax accordingly.

-The long term capital gains are taxed at the rate of 20 percent.
-While the short term capital gains are taxed as per the normal tax bracket applicable on him.
-When the NRI sells property the buyer is liable to deduct the tax deductable at the source (TDS) at the rate of 30 percent if property is sold within two years of purchase and TDS of 20 percent if sold after 2 years.
+The long term capital gains are taxed at the rate of 20 percent and e short term capital gains are taxed as per the normal tax bracket applicable..
+When the NRI sells property, the buyer is liable to deduct the ‘tax deductable at source’ (TDS) at the rate of 30 percent, if property is sold within two years of purchase, and TDS of 20 percent if sold after 2 years.

 The NRI can gift his property and remit the money outside India.
-But there are certain restrictions on gifting of property that is in case of gifting of inherited property it can be given only to the one who is resident in India or NRI or PIO.
-In case if the property is gifted to a non relative than the person receiving the property has to pay tax based on the market value of the property got as a gift.
+But there are certain restrictions on gifting of property; in case of gifting of inherited property, it can be given only to the one who is a resident in India or NRI or PIO.
+In case the property is gifted to a non-relative, then the person receiving the property has to pay tax based on the market value of the property got as a gift.

 A person who is NRI based on the income tax laws has to offer some part of his income earned from the inherited property in India.
 If the inherited house property is vacant that is if he/she has kept it for their stay when they are in India will be not covered under taxation.
 In contrast if they have more than a single house property including the inherited one and they are keeping it vacant than they have to chose one of them as self- occupied and has to pay notional rental income according the prevailing market rates.
 The NRI has to file his income tax returns in India based on income tax slab rates for NRI.

 Exemption can be availed under Section 54 of the Act and Section 195 mentions about provision of tax exemption certificate.
 Tax exemption is available on total capital gain on sale and only on long term capital gains on sale of house property.
-And the thing to note in this case is that the house property should be self occupied or let out.
-The property to be sold can be acquired a year before the sale or 2 years after the sale of property acquired by a person.
-The capital gains can also be invested in construction of a property in India alone which has to be completed in 3 years.
-This exemption is only available for a single house property only.
-And also the new house property should be bought in India itself.
+It must be noted that the house property should be self occupied or let out.
+The property to be sold can be acquired a year before the sale or 2 years after the sale of the property acquired by a person.
+The capital gains can also be invested in construction of a property in India alone, which has to be completed in 3 years.
+This exemption is only available for a single house property..
+The new house property should be bought in India itself.